The authoritative digital editions of essential sources on U.S. history and politics

 The reports, documents and journals of the United States Senate and House of Representatives offer invaluable insight into the people, issues and events of American history and politics.
 Through partnerships with academic institutions and other leading organizations, Readex provides online access to an immensely rich archive of primary source material.
 Largely untapped by traditional research, the documents in America’s Historical Government Publications enable students and scholars to study, as never before, events as they unfolded and decisions as they were made.

 American State Papers, 1789-1838 enables students and scholars to easily search and browse legislative and executive documents of the first 14 U.S. Congresses.
-Part of the America’s Historical Government Publications suite of collections, this digital edition is the essential complement to… Learn more.
+Part of the America’s Historical Government Documents suite of collections, this digital edition is the essential complement to… Learn more.

 From their inaugural sessions, both the United States House and Senate have kept journals of their proceedings, as required by the Constitution, to record the minutes of floor action.
 House and Senate Journals, Series I, 1789-1817, chronicles matters considered on the… Learn more.